What is Agile Methodology?

 - Extreme Programming (XP) - Extreme programming is an agile implementation in which frequent customer feedback and changes are incorporated with focus on quality software.
 Quality of software is maintained by following the coding practices like pair programming(code reviews, unit testing etc.) to the extreme level.
 Hence, the name extreme programming.

 - Kanban - Kanban is a development approach in which the tasks are organized in a Kanban board, wherein we can track the progress of the work, helping in decision making.

-- Crystal Clear - Crystal clear development like other agile methodologies focusses on frequent delivery and feedback.
+- Crystal Clear - Crystal clear development like other agile methodologies focuses on frequent delivery and feedback.
 It is a lightweight approach based on the fact that customization of process and practices is required to meet the project specific requirements.

-- Lean Software Development - Lean software developement methodology is based on seven lean principles - eliminate waste(like any code not adding value), amplify learning, decide late, deliver fast, empower team, build integrity and See the Whole(see the product as a whole).
+- Lean Software Development - Lean software development methodology is based on seven lean principles - eliminate waste(like any code not adding value), amplify learning, decide late, deliver fast, empower team, build integrity and See the Whole(see the product as a whole).

 Features of Agile

 Following are some of the features of Agile methodology-